-A TMR is where we mail or fax suggestions to your doctor every three months about prescription drugs that may be safer, or work better than your current drugs.
+We’ll send suggestions to your doctor every three months about prescription drugs that may be safer or work better than your current drugs.
 As always, your prescribing doctor will decide whether to consider our suggestions.
 Your prescription drugs will not change unless you and your doctor decide to change them.

-If you qualify, we will mail you a letter letting you know that you qualify for the MTM program.
+If you qualify, we’ll mail you a letter letting you know that you qualify for the MTM program.
 Afterward, you may receive a call from a partner pharmacy, inviting you to schedule a one-on-one medication review at a convenient time.

 Will the Medication Therapy Management Program (MTM Program) pharmacist be calling from my regular pharmacy?

-Yes, the MTM program pharmacist may be calling from your regular pharmacy if your regular pharmacy chooses to participate in the MTM Program as a service provider.
-You will be given the option to choose an in-person review or a phone review.
+Yes, the MTM program pharmacist may be calling from your regular pharmacy if your regular pharmacy chooses to participate in the MTM program as a service provider.
+You’ll be called for a phone review.

-If your regular pharmacy does not participate in the program, you may be contacted by a Call Center pharmacist to provide your MTM review, and ensure that you have access to the service if you want to participate.
-Call Center reviews are conducted by phone.
+If your regular pharmacy doesn’t participate in the program, a partner pharmacist may call you to provide your MTM review and ensure that you have access to the service if you want to participate.

 Why is a review with a pharmacist important?

-Different doctors may write prescriptions for you without knowing all the prescription drugs and/or OTC medications you take.
+Different doctors may write prescriptions for you without knowing all the prescription drugs and over-the-counter (OTC) medications you take.
 For that reason, a pharmacist will:

-- Discuss how your prescription drugs and OTC medications may affect each other.
+- Discuss how your prescription drugs and OTC medications may interact with each other and affect you.

 - Help you get the most benefit from all of your prescription drugs and OTC medications.

-- Review opportunities to help you reduce your prescription drug costs.
+- Look at ways to help you lower your prescription drug costs.

-How do I benefit from talking with a pharmacist?
+How will I benefit from talking with a pharmacist?

-- Discussing your medications can result in real peace of mind knowing that you are taking your prescription drugs and OTC medications safely.
+- Discussing your medications can give you peace of mind knowing that you’re taking your prescription drugs and OTC medications safely.